Risk Assessment Training Course

 Our Instructors

-All Phoenix STS instructors hold a minimum QQI Level 8 qualification in their subject matter and a Train the Trainer qualification at QQI Level 6 or higher.
-They bring extensive practical experience in health and safety across multiple industries.
+All Phoenix STS instructors hold a minimum QQI Level 8 qualification in their subject matter and a Train-the-Trainer qualification at QQI Level 6 or higher.
+They bring extensive practical experience in health and safety across multiple industries and are members of professional bodies including:

 Is risk assessment a legal requirement in Ireland?